 Key stage one Science Relationships Education Pupils will be taught: Pupils will be taught: Life processes Developing a healthy, safer lifestyle That animals, including humans, move, feed, grow, use their senses and reproduce.
-Humans and other animals To recognise and compare the main external About the process of growing from young to old and how people's needs change.
+About the process of growing from young to old and how people's needs change.
 The names of the main parts of the body.
-Rules for, and ways, of keeping o To recognise and compare the main external parts of the bodies of humans and other animals. safeand about people who can help them stay safe.
-That humans and other animals can produce offspring and that these offspring grow into adults.

-Developing good relationships and respecting the differences between people.
-To recognise how their behaviour affects other people To listen to other people, and play and work co-operatively.
-To identify and respect the differences and similarities between people.
-That families and friends care for each other.
+Humans and other animals Rules for, and ways, of keeping safeand 0 To recognise and compare the main external parts of the bodies of humans and other about people who can help them stay safe. animals.
+Developing good relationships and respecting the 0 That humans and other animals can produce differences between people. offspring and that these offspring grow into adults.
+To recognise how their behaviour affects other people To listen to other people, and play and work co-operatively. • To identify and respect the differences and similarities between people. • That families and friends care for each other.
 That there are different types of teasing and bullying, that bullying is wrong, and how to get help to deal with bullying.

-Key Stage Two
+Key stage two

 Science Relationships Education

-Pupils will be taught: Pupil will be taught:

-Life processes That the life processes common to humans and other animals include nutrition, movement, growth and reproduction.
-Humans and other animals About the main stages of the human lifecycles.
-Developing confidence and responsibility and making the most of their abilities.
+Science Pupils will be taught: Life processes • That the life processes common to humans and other animals include nutrition, movement, growth and reproduction.
+Humans and other animals • About the main stages of the human lifecycles.
+Relationships Education Pupil will be taught: Developing confidence and responsibility and making the most of their abilities.
 To understand that as people grow up, their emotions can change and how to deal with their feelings towards themselves, their family and others in a positive way.
 Developing a healthy, safer lifestyle.
 About how the body changes as they approach puberty (taught by the school nurse in separate puberty lessons) To recognise the different risks in different situations and then decide how to behave responsibly, including judging what kind of physical contact is acceptable and unacceptable.
-That pressure to behave in an unacceptable or risky way can come from a variety of sources,

-including people they know, and how to ask for help and use basic techniques for resisting pressure to do wrong.
-Keeping their bodies clean and healthy Ways to promote good mental heath Developing good relationships and respecting the differences between people.
+That pressure to behave in an unacceptable or risky way can come from a variety of sources, including people they know, and how to ask for help and use basic techniques for resisting pressure to do wrong.
+Keeping their bodies clean and healthy Ways to promote good mental heath

+I Developing good relationships and respecting the differences between people.
 That their actions affect themselves and others, to care about other people's feelings and to try to see things from their point of view.
 To be aware of different types of relationship, including marriage and those between friends and families, and to develop the skills to be effective in relationships.
 To recognise and challenge stereotypes.
 That differences and similarities between people arise from a number of factors, including cultural, ethnic, racial and religious diversity, gender and disability.
 Where individuals, families and groups can get help and support.